-Feature Description Forecast revenues The basis used to determine the value assigned to the forecast revenues is the volume growth in the key metrics and the forecasted pricing terms for each client.
-A probability factor was applied to \$ Loaded values (the major driver of revenues) following consideration of recent contracts and the sales pipeline and ultimately the following transaction volume growth rates, which represent the lower end of the growth rate scenarios, was the resulting output for the purpose of the value in use assessment: Actual FY 18 Forecast FY19-FY22 CAGR Australia \$ Loaded growth 114.2% 12.2% Europe \$ Loaded growth 79.6% 25.0% North America \$ Loaded growth 24.3% 1.7% Forecast growth Actual in FY18 is driven primarily by customer programs which were launched during the year.
-Forecast growth represents management's best estimate of loads related to new customer contracts which have been signed but are will commence in FY18.
-Forecast gross margin The basis used to determine the value assigned to the forecasted gross margins is the average gross margins achieved in FY18, conservatively decreased for margin erosion thereafter.
-Thus, values assigned to gross margins reflect past experience, with provision for margin erosion based on increased sales volumes.
-Interest income Interest income on stored value is based on the relevant Central B beginning of the budgeted year, less the specific yield charged by e ate at the Exchange rates Exchange rates are based on the relevant market rates at the begin ning of the FY19 year Weighted Average Cost of Capital (WACC) The above long-term growth rate for each of the CGUs does not e rate for the business in which the CGU operates. xceed the long-term av erage growth The discount rate applied to the cash flows of each of the Group's CGU's is based on the risk free rate for ten year Commonwealth Government bonds as at 30 June 2018, adjusted for a risk premium to reflect both the increased risk of investing in equities.
-In making this adjustment, inputs required are the equity markets risk premium (that is the required increased return required over and above a risk free rate by an investor who is investing in the market as a whole) and the risk adjustment, beta, applied to reflect the risk of the Group relative to the market as a whole, giving rise to the Group's Cost of Equity Capital.
-The Group's WACC is calculated with reference to its Cost of Equity Capital, based on a theoretical long-term capital structure for the Group (comprising 80% equity and 20% debt).
+Feature Description Forecast revenues The basis used to determine the value assigned to the forecast rever key metrics and the forecasted pricing terms for each client.
+A proba Loaded values (the major driver of revenues) following consideration pipeline and ultimately the following transaction volume growth rate of the growth rate scenarios, was the resulting output for the purpose ability factor was app n of recent contracts es, which represent the lied to \$ and the sales he lower end Actual FY 18 Forecast FY19-FY22 CAGR Australia \$ Loaded growth 114.2% 12.2% Europe \$ Loaded growth 79.6% 25.0% North America \$ Loaded growth 24.3% 1.7% Forecast growth Actual in FY18 is driven primarily by customer programs which were growth represents management's best estimate of loads related to n been signed but are will commence in FY18. • , Forecast gross margin The basis used to determine the value assigned to the forecasted gromargins achieved in FY18, conservatively decreased for margin erosi assigned to gross margins reflect past experience, with provision for sales volumes. ion thereafter.
+Thus, values Interest income Interest income on stored value is based on the relevant Central Ban beginning of the budgeted year, less the specific yield charged by each rate at the Exchange rates Exchange rates are based on the relevant market rates at the beginn ing of the FY19 year Weighted Average Cost of Capital (WACC) The above long-term growth rate for each of the CGUs does not excrate for the business in which the CGU operates. eed the long-term av erage growth The discount rate applied to the cash flows of each of the Group's Co for ten year Commonwealth Government bonds as at 30 June 2018, reflect both the increased risk of investing in equities.
+In making this equity markets risk premium (that is the required increased return re rate by an investor who is investing in the market as a whole) and the reflect the risk of the Group relative to the market as a whole, giving Capital. adjusted for a risk pi adjustment, inputs r quired over and aboverisk adjustment, bet remium to equired are the ve a risk free ta, applied to The Group's WACC is calculated with reference to its Cost of Equity long-term capital structure for the Group (comprising 80% equity an • heoretical